-Summerset Group have a quality assurance and risk management programme and an operational business plan.
-The 2023 business plan is specific to Summerset Palms Te Awa and describes specific and measurable goals that are to be regularly reviewed and updated.
+Summerset Group have a quality assurance and risk management

+programme and an operational business plan.
+The 2023 business plan is specific to Summerset by the Dunes and describes specific and measurable goals that are to be regularly reviewed and updated.
 Site specific goals relate to setting up a new village and care centre.
+The 2024 business plan is in progress.